 Because of the Fair Credit Reporting Act in 1971 and continuous updating of government legislation, we have access to our credit reports and scores from each of the three credit bureaus: Experian

 To obtain your credit score, first, peek at your credit card statements as some have opted to include this information for you.
-If not, you will need to purchase directly from one of many service providers, the three major credit bureaus or other credit score provider, such as FICO.
+If not, you will need to purchase directly from one of many service providers, the three major credit bureaus, or other credit score providers, such as FICO.
 Recognize that depending on the sources of your score, credit scores can vary.
 But checking is wise periodically or prior to a big purchase like a mortgage.

 Why should I monitor my credit score?